 This article features a translation of Chapter 11 of Book 12 of the Analects of Confucius.
 You can read my full translation of Book 12 here.

-(1) In 517 BCE Confucius left his home state of Lu at the age of thirty-five after its ruler Duke Zhao was ousted from the throne and joined him in the state of Qi.
+(1) It is not clear when this conversation between Confucius and Duke Jing of Qi took place.
+Many sources suggest that Confucius left his home state of Lu in 517 BCE at the age of thirty-five after its ruler Duke Zhao was ousted from the throne and joined him in the state of Qi.
 Qi was in a similar state of chaos as Lu, with its ailing ruler Duke Jing unable to determine his successor because he had lost his power to his chief minister Chen Qi.
 Although the duke appears to enthusiastically accept Confucius’s advice that everyone in society should carry out their duties correctly and treat each other in accordance with their respective status, he didn’t have either the power or the will to act on it and Chen Qi and his family ultimately took control of the state.

 (2) Confucius explores this issue of the need for people to match their behavior with the responsibilities of their role in society more deeply in 13.3 when he tells Zilu that his first priority in government would be to “rectify the names” (必也正名乎) because “when the names are not correct, the language is not in accordance with the truth of things” (名不正，則言不順).

 I took this image in a hillside temple in the Four Beasts Scenic Area in Taipei.